Intertwining and commutation relations for birth-death processes: Intertwining relations and sub-commutations

 and where in the last line we used the convexity of the bivariate function $B^\vphi$.
-Moreover, since the birth and death rates $\la$ and $\nu$ are respectively non-increasing and non-decreasing on the one hand, and using once again convexity on the other hand, we get
+Moreover, since the birth and death rates $\la$ and $\nu$ are respectively, nonincreasing and nondecreasing on the one hand, and using once again convexity on the other hand, we get

-from which we deduce that $T$ is non-negative and thus $J$ is non-decreasing. \end{proof}
+from which we deduce that $T$ is nonnegative and thus $J$ is nondecreasing. \end{pf}

-\begin{remark}[Diffusion case] Actually, the intertwining relations above have their counterpart in continuous state space, as suggested by the so-called Witten Laplacian method used for the analysis of Langevin-type diffusion processes, see for instance Helffer's book \cite{helffer}.
-Let $\cA$ be the generator of a one-dimensional real-valued diffusion $(X_{t})_{t\geq 0}$ of the type
+\begin{remark}[(Diffusion case)] Actually, the intertwining relations above have their counterpart in continuous state space, as suggested by the so-called Witten Laplacian method used for the analysis of Langevin-type diffusion processes, see for instance Helffer's book \cite{helffer}.
+Let $\cA$ be the generator of a one-dimensional real-valued diffusion $(X_{t})_{t\geq0}$ of the type

 where $f$ and the two functions $\si,b$ are sufficiently smooth.
-Given a smooth positive function $a$ on $\dR$, the gradient of interest is $\nabla_a f = a\, f'$.
-Denote $(P_t)_{t\geq 0}$ the associated diffusion semigroup.
-Then it is not hard to adapt to the continuous case the argument of theorem~\ref{theo:commutation} to show that the following intertwining relation holds:
+Given a smooth positive function $a$ on $\dR$, the gradient of interest is $\nabla_a f = a f'$.
+Denote $(P_t)_{t\geq0}$ the associated diffusion semigroup.
+Then it is not hard to adapt to the continuous case the argument of Theorem \ref{theocommutation} to show that the following intertwining relation holds:

-Here $(X_{a,t})_{t\geq 0}$ is a new diffusion process with generator
+Here $(X_{a,t})_{t\geq0}$ is a new diffusion process with generator

 and drift $b_a$ and potential $V_a$ given by

 In particular, if the weight $a=\si$, where $\si$ is assumed to be positive, then the two processes above have the same distribution and by Jensen's inequality, we obtain